Major US Bridge Collapses As Cargo Ship Plows Into Pylon - UrduPoint

 In addition to the six missing construction workers, two others from the same team were rescued, with one of them severely injured.

+"God willing, they can make it alive out of this," Jesus Campos, another employee at Brawner Builders Inc, of his missing colleagues.

-The governor, a rising star in the Democratic party, also said there was no indication that the bridge was structurally at fault, noting that "the bridge was actually fully up to code" -- meaning it had been inspected and met safety requirements.
+The governor, a rising star in the Democratic party, also said there was no indication that the bridge was structurally at fault, noting that it "was actually fully up to code" -- meaning it had been inspected and met safety requirements.

 "The crew that was out there working was basically repairing potholes, just so you understand that had nothing to do with a structural issue at all," Paul Wiedefeld, the Maryland transportation chief, said.